eguevara/JavaTraining/notes/enthuware.md

 By the same logic, main method should also declare it in its throws clause.
 *1. Even if the program is executed without any arguments, the 'args' is NOT NULL.
 In such case it will be initialized to an array of Strings containing zero elements.
  2. The finally block is always executed, no matter how control leaves the try block.
 Only if, in a try or catch block, System.exit() is called then finally will not be executed.
+---
+* A method declaring that it throws a certain exception class may throw instances of any subclass of that exception class.
+* A NullPointerException will be thrown if the expression given to the throw statement results in a null pointer.